Back to Silas S. Brown's home page

 you might still have to put up with a white background during page

-- You might get better results with other browsers---if Firefox is too much for an old PC then try Midori
+- If you can't use recent Chrome with dark mode then you might get better results with other browsers---if Firefox is too much for an old PC then try Midori

 - Or you could try running Chrome with Web Adjuster